-Air Commodore, Group Captain, Wing Commander, Squadron Leader and Flight Lieutenant
+Air Commodore, Group Captain, Wing Commander and Squadron Leader

 These ranks are always used in full.
 The letters RAF follow the name, and any letters that signify Orders, etc.